 Using Audience Personas to Get to Know Your Foodie Fans

 We live in a world where we are surrounded by media vying for our attention, all trying to convert us into buyers.
-We are so bombarded that consumer “ad fatigue” is a very real concern for food entrepreneurs.
+We are so bombarded that consumer “ad fatigue” is a very real concern for food brands.

 To spread the word about your delicious products and tasty offers, cutting through the noise can be a real challenge.